RAF Lakenheath: Incidents and accidents

 On 2 March 2011, members of the 48th Security Forces Squadron were involved in a shooting at Frankfurt Airport in Germany.
 The members were on a bus bound for Ramstein Air Base in Germany when they were attacked by a lone gunman.

-On 22 March 2011, F-15E 91-0304 crash-landed and was destroyed in eastern Libya after reportedly suffering from a mechanical failure.
-Both crewmen ejected and were safely recovered.
 On 7 January 2014, a Sikorsky HH-60 Pave Hawk from the base crashed following a bird strike while on a low-level training exercise with another helicopter (also a Pave Hawk), into the Cley Marshes near Cley next the Sea on the nearby North Norfolk coast.
-All four occupants died in the crash.
+All four occupants were killed.